shaunakd07/epub_reader/README.md

 ﻿# EPUB Reader (Core)

 Minimal EPUB reader core built with a TypeScript-first layout and a lightweight HTML UI.
+Load any EPUB file to read it easily.

 ## Run locally
 Serve the folder with a local server (recommended for file access):